MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 ## Properties
 ### Key properties
-If a business card is detected, the business card reader will try to extract and expose the below information:
+If a business card is detected, the business card reader will try to extract the following information:
  - **CleanedImage**: The image after processing where the business card appears cropped and enhanced from the original image.
  - **CompanyName**: The company name in the business card, if found.
  - **Department**: The organization department found in the business card, if found.